owncloud-archive/documentation/developer_manual/app/fundamentals/controllers.rst

         public function invalidateCookie() {
             $response = new TemplateResponse(...);
             $response->invalidateCookie('foo');
-            $response->invalidateCookies(array('bar', 'bazinga'));
+            $response->invalidateCookies(['bar', 'bazinga']);
             return $response;
         }
    }

 Responses
 =========

 Similar to how every controller receives a request object, every controller method has to to return a Response.
-This can be in the form of a Response subclass or in the form of a value that can be handled by a registered responder.
+This can be in the form of a ``Response`` subclass or in the form of a value that can be handled by a registered responder.

 JSON
 ----